“The privilege of a lifetime is being who you are.”

 My introduction to wellness was growing up on the pristine island state of Tasmania on the foothills of Mount Wellington surrounded by nature, the cleanest air in the world, the cleanest drinking water, simple healthy food and a loving family.

-A final word on Gratitude.
-It's one of my personal values, along with Strength, Growth, Health and Self-actualisation.
-I have moments of overwhelming gratitude that I have this opportunity to be alive.
+Part of my wellness journey was returning to my home state of Tasmania.
+Back into the clear air, surrounded by nature – two of my wellness ‘toolkit’ essentials.
+I am so grateful to be back among my family.
 Life is precious.
 I’m grateful every day for what I have in my life.
-It comes back to the simple things in life – take care of yourself, be kind, treat others as you would like to be treated (including mother earth), find your passion and love everyone and everything as madly, deeply and truly as you can.
+It comes back to the simple things – take care of yourself, be kind, treat others as you would like to be treated, and find what makes you happy.